richie48/Dev-resources/README.md

 -To get the geographic location of an address string a good resource to use is node gecoder npm.

 -mv is a good npm module to use for moving files in node js.

+-shortid npm can be used to generate random short ids, if needed.